Second Session, 43rd Parliament

 Rob Botterell: …and public engagement to move past partisanship and actually make progress.

-My question through the Speaker to the Attorney General.
-Will the government work with the Greens and Conservatives to reactivate this all-party committee in April, 2026?
+My question is to the Attorney General.
+Will the government work with the Greens and Conservatives to reactivate this all-party committee in April 2026?

 I will say that we are open to all ideas, and I’ve met with this member a few times.
-We are now engaging in solutions to the challenge to the Gitxaała decision and how we move forward on reconciliation as promised.
+We are now engaging in solutions to the challenge of the Gitxaała decision and how we move forward on reconciliation, as promised.

-I think it’s clear to many members that because of the political rhetoric that has been rooted in misinformation and targeted against Indigenous people that has been led by the party across the way, we have an issue with making sure that people understand, in this province, that private property rights are not on the line and we will protect them.
-We are going to move forward together lifting all boats, because that’s what British Columbians want.
+I think it’s clear to many members that — because of the political rhetoric that has been rooted in misinformation and targeted against Indigenous People and that has been led by the party across the way — we have an issue with making sure that people understand, in this province, that private property rights are not on the line and that we will protect them.
+We are going to move forward together, lifting all boats, because that’s what British Columbians want.

 They want prosperity.
 They want us to work together to solve complicated problems so we can all move forward together.